tdack/BBB-Bot/README.md

     }
 ````

-`speed` is in percent and should be sent with every command.

-Stop command will ignore speed, and stop robot.

-Speed command when stopped will not start movement.

-### Server -=> Client
+### Server -=> Client JSON messages
+Sent in response to each command sent from the client
 ```
     { event: 'ack',
         cmd: {